Wanna hear your voice? A sample is all we need!: Conclusion

 \section{Conclusion}

-In this work, we propose the WHYV model for target speaker extraction using reference audio.
-With a new adaptive scheme in WHYV architecture, the model now can control which acoustic features should be utilized in the separation process.
-This is done regardless of the language, and therefore, the model learns the features of the speaker's voice better.
-The WHYV demonstrates superior domain transfer capabilities compared to other models, achieving a performance of 12.923 SI-SDR when evaluated on Vietnamese data without any fine-tuning.
-To the best of our knowledge, WHYV is the first architecture for the TSE task to achieve an SI-SDR and SDR above 12 in cross-language domain transfer.
+In this work, we propose the WHYV model for target speaker extraction using reference voice.
+The WHYV architecture introduces a new adaptive scheme that allows the model to utilize acoustic features in the separation process selectively.
+This approach demonstrates the ability to adapt to different languages, enabling the model to learn speaker-specific voice characteristics more effectively.
+WHYV exhibits superior domain transfer capabilities compared to other models.
+To the best of our knowledge, it represents the state-of-the-art in cross-language domain transfer for target speaker extraction.